 Guillotine clippers work like the traditional guillotine popular during the French Revolution!

-This would make it difficult to make clean and quick cuts.
+This type of nail makes it difficult for guillotine clippers to make clean and quick cuts.

-They do not clip the nail.
-Many grinders have multiple options for speeds, allowing you to customize the experience for your Great Dane’s needs.
+Many grinders have multiple options for speeds, allowing you to customize the experience for your Dane’s needs.

-Unlike while using traditional clippers, you are less likely to hit the quick of the nail when using grinders.
+Unlike when using traditional clippers, you are less likely to hit the quick of the nail when using grinders.
 This can mean less discomfort for your pet and potentially less bleeding!

 If you’re interested in trying a grinder, we recommend the Dremel 7300-PT 4.8V Pet Nail Grooming Tool.
-This specific grooming tool claims to be quieter than other grinders.
+This specific grooming tool claims to be quieter than other dog clippers.

 This also means the need for more patience from you—and from your Great Dane!

-Scissor-style clippers are typically recommended for larger dogs, like your Great Dane.
+A scissor-style clipper, like a Great Dane, is typically recommended for larger dogs.
 Because of the simple style, it is easier to apply greater force.

-This means they are well-known for handling larger or thicker nails.
-Finally, there is no charging required!
+This means they are well-known for handling a large or thick nail.
+Last but not least, there is no charging required for these clippers!

-This means it is easy to complete a touch-up whenever you want and never wait for a battery to charge or find an outlet.
+This means it is easy to complete a touch-up whenever you want and never wait for a battery to charge or find an outlet to use the clippers.

 The only downfall of a scissor-style clipper is a greater risk of hitting your dog’s nail quick.
-The quick is the sensitive part of a dog’s nail that has nerves and blood flow.
+The quick is the sensitive part of the dog nail that has nerves and blood flow.

-Accidentally clipping your Great Dane’s nails too short and hitting the quick can result in discomfort and profuse bleeding.
-However, with patience and attention, you should quickly become a pro at using this grooming tool!
+However, with patience and attention, you should quickly become a pro at using this grooming clipper tool!

 How Do You Know When It’s Time To Cut Their Nails?

-Carpet takes less of a toll on your Great Dane’s nails than concrete or hardwood floors.
+Carpet takes less of a toll on Great Dane nails than concrete or hardwood floors.
 Your pet’s nutrition also impacts nail health and growth speed.

-However, the general rule is if your dog is standing up and his or her nails are hitting the floor, it is definitely time for a trim.
+However, the general rule is that if your Great Dane stands up and his or her nails hit the floor, it is time for a trim.

 How to Cut Their Nails

-How you cut your Great Dane’s nails will depend on how relaxed or stressed your pet gets during a pedicure.
-Some dogs will easily take to this necessary grooming routine, but others will actively resist it.
+How you cut the nails of a Great Dane will depend on how relaxed or stressed your pet gets during a pedicure.
+Some dogs will easily take to this necessary grooming routine, but others will actively resist it!

 For this reason, you should handle their paws often as a puppy to get them used to the sensation.
 Having two people present for trimming can be helpful until they get used to the process.

-You can either trim your dog’s nails as they lay on their side or, like a horse, while they are standing up.
-It might not be a bad idea to have a few treats and toys available to coax out good behavior or help them relax.
+You can trim your dog’s nails as they lay on their side or, like a horse, while standing up.
+Having a few treats and toys available might not be a bad idea to coax out good behavior or help them relax.

-If your dog gets nervous or stressed, it is helpful to have a second person helping.
-They can distract your Great Dane with attention or treats, while you take care of the needed pedicure.
+If your dog gets nervous or stressed, having a second person helping is helpful.
+They can distract your Great Dane with attention or treats while you take care of the needed pedicure.

 If you accidentally clip your dog’s quick, do not panic!
-While there may be some discomfort and bleeding, your pet should not be traumatized or in intense pain.
+While discomfort and bleeding may occur, your pet should not be traumatized or in intense pain.